bigjohnson/MikroTikMqttTelegrafInfluxdbGrafana/README.md

 ![reading message](img/5_mqtt_receive.png)
 * You can add a script to publish router info to the mqtt broker.
 ![create script](img/6_script.png)
-* run the script and get the result
+* Run the script and get the result
 ![run script](img/7_run_script.png)

 ```